massix/gleeter/README.md

 Gleeter also supports receiving the terminal size via HTTP headers.
 You can send the `X-TERMINAL-COLUMNS` and `X-TERMINAL-ROWS` headers with your request to specify the terminal size.
 This allows Gleeter to properly format the comic for your terminal.
 If these headers are not provided, Gleeter will use a default terminal size.
 Please be aware that for the resizing to work, you need to send **both** headers.

+#### Serve and Configuration file
-On top of that, Serve mode will also honour all the aliases defined in the [configuration file](#configuration-file), and expose them all at the root of the `base_path`.
+Serve mode will also honour all the aliases defined in the [configuration file](#configuration-file), and expose them all at the root of the `base_path`.
 As a quick example, imagine you have the following defined in the `config.toml` file:
 ```toml
 [[alias]]
 name = "bobbytables"